iiasa/message-ix-models/doc/global/energy/index.rst

 or at the same level (e.g., hydrogen electrolyzers produce hydrogen at the secondary energy level from electricity at the secondary level).
 The energy forms defined in each level can be envisioned as a transfer hub, that the various technologies feed into or pump away from.
 The useful energy demand is given as a time series.
 Technology characteristics generally vary over time period.

-The MESSAGE mathematical formulation ensures that the flows are consistent: demand is met, inflows equal outflows, and constraints are not exceeded.
+The |MESSAGEix| mathematical formulation ensures that the flows are consistent: demand is met, inflows equal outflows, and constraints are not exceeded.
-In other words, MESSAGE *on its own* is a partial equilibrium model.
+In other words, |MESSAGEix| *on its own* is a partial equilibrium model.
 However, through its linkage to MACRO, general equilibrium effects are taken into account (cf. Section :ref:`macro`).